kvxrlixd/Modified-JS/README.md

 ---

-## Disclaimer
+# Disclaimer

 Visual and gameplay feel changes only.

-No collision changes, no server interaction, and no wall penetration.
+- No collision changes
+- No server interaction
+- No wall penetration

 ---